wearetechnative/catstack-bootstrap/README.md

 # CatStack AWS Bootstrap

-Boilerplate with bootstrap scripts to create a Terraform Standard Base.
+Boilerplate with bootstrap scripts to create a AWS [CatStack](https://github.com/wearetechnative/catstack).

 Use this repo and the RUNME.sh script to bootstrap new IaC projects for AWS, and bootstrap new environments.